intel/intel-extension-for-pytorch/docker/README.md

-# Intel® Extension for PyTorch Container
+# Intel® Extension for PyTorch\* Container

 ## Description

-This document has instruction for running Intel® Extension for PyTorch (IPEX) for GPU in container.
+This document has instruction for running Intel® Extension for PyTorch\* for GPU in a container.

 Assumptions:
 * Host machine has the Intel® Data Center GPU Flex Series.